EDIorg/data-package-best-practices/webpages/1_assemble.md

-A "data package" is the published unit of data and metadata together.Several approaches to designing data packages have emerged and are all valid concepts.
+A "data package" is the published unit of data and metadata together.
+Several approaches to designing data packages have emerged and are all valid.
 Data repositories that are designed both for archive and delivery (like EDI) have these features, which are advantageous to both contributors and users:
-- assign DOIs, for data citation
+- *assign DOIs*, for data citation
-- metadata and data immutability, so that cited data can be reliably returned to (and an analysis repeated)
+- *metadata and data immutability*, so that cited data can be reliably revisited (and analyses repeated)
-- data package versioning, with earlier versions still available via their DOI.
+- *support data package versioning*, with earlier versions still available via their DOI.

 In general then, all data packages are static, and in the case of ongoing time-series, are "snapshots" over time.
 Following are several examples of how data packages are constructed:
 1. Data collected with defined beginning and end dates are published together in logical units, and described together with one EML file.
 For instance, a data table could be accompanied by a table of sampling sites or taxonomic information